 Use meeting opportunities to learn about the industry and more fully develop your plan to address the problems that may arise.

 Some challenges can’t be avoided, but these don’t need to keep you from pressing on.
-Learning from your mistakes is a part of the growing process.
+Learning from your mistakes is a part of the growing process and will help you successfully enter the world of healthcare entrepreneurship.

 Your wide-eyed dreams might have you wanting to mass-market your idea or product to the world, but the safest, most logical approach is to think small.
 At least, at the start of your business project.
 Even though there is potential for your innovation to change the world, start with a local, small-scale adoption of the service or goods.